WitherTM/Biomimicry/README.md

 Welcome to Create: Biomimicry!

-This mods adds a bunch of items needed to turn non-animal products into "animal products", so u dont have to murder those poor animals any more (u still can, it is a game after all xD)
+This mod adds a bunch of items needed to turn non-animal products into "animal products", so u don't have to murder those poor animals anymore (u still can, it is a game after all xD)